DragonflyDrone/Dragonfly/README.md

 ## Running the Simulator - Step-by-step

 This section presents a step-by-step tutorial to use the artifact.
-In addition, it is possible to watch a usage demonstration of the simulator in https://www.youtube.com/watch?v=iY0xKX4J9yk.

 ### 1) Setting up Environment